yie1d/pydoll/docs/en/features/automation/human-interactions.md

 ### Natural Typing with Intervals

-The `type_text()` method simulates human typing by sending individual keystrokes with configurable delays:
+The `type_text()` method simulates human typing by sending individual keystrokes.
+The `interval` parameter adds a **fixed delay** between each keystroke.

+!!! info "Current State: Manual Randomization Required"
+    Currently, the `interval` parameter uses a **constant delay** for all characters.
+For maximum realism, you need to manually randomize typing speeds (as shown in the advanced examples below).
+Future versions will include automatic variable typing speed with built-in randomization.

 ```python
 import asyncio